 Harrisburg Senators Game

 While you’re on City Island, take in a Harrisburg Senators baseball game.
-In addition to a minor league baseball viewing experience for sports fans, there are in-stadium games for the kids, food and adult beverages for the parents, and fireworks at the end of some of the games.
+Besides a minor league baseball viewing experience for sports fans, there are in-stadium games for the kids, food and adult beverages for the parents and fireworks at the end of some of the games.
 Even if you aren’t a sports fan, it’s a great place to spend quality family time and enjoy the summer weather.